DanTCIM/ValAct_RAG/data/md/AI_BigData/2019 SOA ethics-ai.md

-Ethical Use of Artificial Intelligence for Actuaries
+# Ethical Use of Artificial Intelligence for Actuaries

-## SOCIETY OF
+SOCIETY OF ACTUARIES

- ACTUARIES
-## Ethical Use of Artificial Intelligence

-## for Actuaries

 AUTHOR

-Neil Raden

-Founder/Principal Analyst
+Neil Raden, Founder/Principal Analyst

 Hired Brains Research